-Paul’s book “Connemara and Mayo - a Walking Guide” (published by the Collins Press) gives detailed instructions and background information for 33 walks.
-The walks suit all levels of ability, mainly along the Wild Atlantic Way.
-Its a compact 152-page book printed on high quality paper.
+Paul’s book “Connemara and Mayo - a Walking Guide” (published in 2011 by the Collins Press) gives detailed instructions and background information for over 30 walks & hikes.
+There are walks to suit all levels of ability, mainly along the Wild Atlantic Way.
+It's a compact 150-page book printed on high quality paper.
 It is illustrated throughout with exciting photographs including some spectacular shots by Clifden native and musician Sean O'Farrell along with Clifden-based designer Brigid Sealy.

 Go West from Binn Chaónaigh

 A Kildare-based reader has pointed out an instruction error in Binn Chaónaigh in Walk 18 "Maumeen to Maumahoge" in the first print run.
 On page 80, 2nd last paragraph, the book says "From the cairn carefully turn to the east...".
 In fact it should read "From the cairn carefully turn to the west...".
 Fortunately the map on page 79 is correct.
 Apologies for this error.
 This error has been corrected in the recent reprints.
 Given the large number of instructions in the book, I would be surprised if there is not another error such as this one.
 Please email us if you spot one.

 Thanks very much to the Westport hill walker for the rapid and very positive feedback on the book.
 This hiker was also very quick to spot the omission of some peak heights.
 Unfortunately, on some of the maps, we didn’t get in all of the heights.
 I did not have full control over the difficult process of developing the maps.
 Hopefully I will for my next book.